 Note: If you do not have the required permissions, you may need assistance from your Snowflake

-to run this command.
+ACCOUNTADMINto run this command.

 Create Streamline Integration

-When creating the integration in Streamline, upload your rsa_key.p8
+When creating the integration in Streamline, upload your rsa_key.p8 file from your local machine to authenticate the connection.

 Limitations